Ortwin Passon: Sexual activism

 Passon's highly acclaimed essay, "Barebacking @ Sex Academy", defines the difference between "unsafe sex" of men who have sex with men (MSM) and "barebacking" as risk-conscious and consensual, unprotected anal intercourse (UAI), regardless of the presence of sexually transmitted infections (STI).
 The paper was selected for publication in the latest booklet "Sexualität und Strafe" (translating as "Sexuality and Punishment"), featuring in the Kriminologisches Journal (translating as Criminological Journal), by the distinguished sexual scientists, Daniela Klimke and Rüdiger Lautmann.
 He has also written extensively not just about barebacking, gay rights, but also sex work in Germany.

 Documentary

 Passon is featured as the protagonist in the critically acclaimed documentary, After the Future (German: Nach der Zukunft).
 It was filmed between 2013 and 2016.
 Since the world premiere of the film on 31 October 2017 at the 60th DOK Leipzig Film Festival, Passon has been "outed" publicly as being gay with HIV.
 The film about him received an Honorary Mention in the German Competition for Long Documentary and Animated Film and was further nominated for several awards, including the esteemed Ver.di Prize for Solidarity, Humanity and Fairness and the prestigious DEFA Sponsoring Award.
-The film has been marked as controversial due to scenes of a sexual nature and explicit drug use.